 Student Rights & Title IX

-Because of our Boston location, we have represented many students in New England colleges and universities, in both graduate and undergraduate programs, including:
+Our Massachusetts-based attorneys have represented many students across New England, in both graduate and undergraduate programs at dozens of schools including:

 - Harvard University